PhonologicalCorpusTools/CorpusTools/docs/source/pronunciation_variants.rst

    ... (not all variants of the word "probably" are shown)

-4. **Weighted word types by the frequency of each variant**: The fourth option is for PCT to weight each variant's frequency by the overall token frequency (if using token frequency) or by the number of variants (if using type frequency).
+4. **Weight each word types by the frequency of each variant**: The fourth option is for PCT to weight each variant's frequency by the overall token frequency (if using token frequency) or by the number of variants (if using type frequency).